mosip/documentation/docs/mobile-application.md

 ![](_images/mobile-app-roadmap.png)

 ## Building the application
 The resident mobile application code can be downloaded from https://github.com/mosip/inji.
-To download the alpha release use the 0.8 tag.
+An apk will be generated as the output of the build process which can then be installed on smart phones.

-NOTE: The alpha release works on both 1.1.5.5 and 1.2.0(LTS) version of the platform.
+NOTE: To download the alpha release use the 0.8 tag.
+The alpha release works on both 1.1.5.5 and 1.2.0(LTS) version of the platform.
 Corresponding Mimoto version can be downloaded and used.